 Performance: Good Self-assessment: Good Findings and supporting evidence: Tana Training programmes are developed in line with the guidance of the transitional industry training organisation (TITO) and in response to stakeholder needs.
 Regular review using student satisfaction and moderation feedback occurs, but how this information is used to reflect on the needs of the students is not clear.
 The learning environment is situated in a working construction site, so provides students with experience of real-world resources and practices.
 Close alignment of the learning outcomes with requirements outlined in the unit standards delivered ensures students can gain competency in what is currently relevant to the industry.
 As students either come from workplaces or are training to gain employment, they enter the courses with varied prior capabilities ranging from experienced to no skills or knowledge.
 Short course training does not require pre-reading or work logs.
-4 Training is delivered through one or two days on site at Tana Training's delivery site.
-5 While delivery to trainees with prior exposure and experience can account for the training hours currently delivered, students with no previous experience are provided with no more than a couple of extra hours' contact with the trainer.
+Training is delivered through one or two days on site at Tana Training's delivery site.
+While delivery to trainees with prior exposure and experience can account for the training hours currently delivered, students with no previous experience are provided with no more than a couple of extra hours' contact with the trainer.
 For these students, the organisation was unable to show how it provides training contact that is close to the notional hours aligned with the number of credits delivered in each short course.
-As a result, it is not evident that Tana Training was
+As a result, it is not evident that Tana Training was monitoring this academic requirement, which could also provide information to the programme review process.
+A comprehensive internal and external moderation cycle is completed annually.
+The resultant feedback is mainly positive and any issues raised are responded to promptly.
+Conclusion: Programmes are developed to be relevant to industry and to meet stakeholder needs.
+Internal and external moderation is completed regularly, with feedback assisting in programme review.
+Further strengthening could come from monitoring approved and notional hours.

-4 The Working Safely at Heights Training scheme requires the pre-reading of a manual and other related readings, watching videos explaining techniques, and the completion of a work log sighted and signed by a work supervisor.
+&lt;sup>4 The Working Safely at Heights Training scheme requires the pre-reading of a manual and other related readings, watching videos explaining techniques, and the completion of a work log sighted and signed by a work supervisor.
 This, plus the 12 hours of training completed at the Tana Training teaching site, was approved as 62 hours of training contact.